Passengers photos look terrible. Similar to those of 9/11 sims.

 The incident is likely to spur a review of aviation rules, especially related to communications equipment and the ability to turn off a plane's transponder, he added.

-But Mr Wood, a former US intelligence officer (Surprise! not... ) who headed satellite imagery firm DigitalGlobe until July 2013, said it is too early to say what that would entail because it remains unknown what caused the plane to divert from its original course.
+But Mr Wood, a former US intelligence officer (Surprise! :o not... :angry: ) who headed satellite imagery firm DigitalGlobe until July 2013, said it is too early to say what that would entail because it remains unknown what caused the plane to divert from its original course.

-Inmersat is the corporation claiming to have finally tracked the plane:Additional tracking system could cost as little as $10 a flight
+Additional tracking system could cost as little as $10 a flight

 Inmarsat said for a relatively low cost, its satellites could keep tabs on flights and provide the data exchanged between the air and the ground to help organise routes to save time and fuel.